Techtesh/AWS-CLF-C01-test/Questions.md

 ### What is Amazon CloudWatch?

 - [ ] A code repository with customizable build and team commit features.
-- [ ] A metrics repository with customizable notification thresholds and channels.
+- [y] A metrics repository with customizable notification thresholds and channels.
 - [ ] A security configuration repository with threat analytics.
 - [ ] A rule repository of a web application firewall with automated vulnerability prevention features.